Swirrl/csvw-issues/issues/001-aligning-linked-data-and-annotated-table.md

 # The problems aligning linked data and CSVW

-Our proposed interfaces aim to use the annotated table model as the most complete representation of CSVW, to drive many features and benefits.
+Our proposed interfaces aim to use [the annotated table model](./003-what-is-the-annotated-table-model.md) as the most complete representation of CSVW, to drive many features and benefits.

-However the above vision is awkward to achieve due to problems in CSVW's construction.
+However [the vision](../csvw-vision.md) is awkward to achieve due to problems in CSVW's construction.
 The main claim here is that the standardised semantics of CSVW's annnotated table model are subtly incompatible and create a surprising amount of friction when married with the requirements for linked data dereferencing.

 Due to the issues discussed below, I also claim that CSVW as it stands yields and encourages unharmonised data outcomes.
 Outcomes which